The electromagnetic field equations for moving media

-If $j$ is the total current density then (\ref{F1}) \emph{holds unchanged in moving medium as well.} The equation (\ref{F1}) can be separated into the field equation with sources and that one without sources as
+If $j$ is the total current density then (\ref{F1}), i.e., (\ref{c1}), \emph{ holds unchanged in moving medium as well.} The equation (\ref{F1}) can be separated into the field equation with sources and that one without sources as